Combining Qualitative and Quantitative Research for the Best Results

 User interviews help you find out what participants think face-to-face.
 They answer your questions and provide insight and inspiration.

 Social listening is great for quick and easy observation of larger groups.
-Social media listening platforms can provide huge amounts of qualitative insights on areas that interest you.
+Social media listening platforms can provide many variations of both quantitative and qualitative approaches to gathering insights on areas that interest you.
 The catch?
 You cannot ask questions, but the upside is big data at your fingertips with minimal effort and time spent.

 Disadvantages of qualitative research